qgis/QGIS-Documentation/source/docs/training_manual/databases/db_manager.rst

 -------------------------------------------------------------------------------

-We have already looked at how to import data into a spatial database using command line tools and also looked at how to use the SPIT plugin, so now lets learn how to use DB Manager to do imports.
+We have already looked at how to import data into a spatial database using command line tools, so now let's learn how to use DB Manager to do imports.

 * Click the :guilabel:`Import layer/file` button on the toolbar in the DB Manager dialog.